What is EDI? Electronic Data Interchange

 What are the EDI Standards?

-EDI operates based on established standards used by different industries in multiple geographic locations.
+EDI operates according to established standards used across industries and geographic locations.

 However, there are two predominant standards